TechneWare/SmarterMail.Cli/README.md

 #...
 36 in total
 DeleteBan 80.244.11.152

-# Move any IDS blocks to the blocklist
+# Move any IDS blocks to the block-list

 # Delete temp ban for 1.231.115.252
 dt 1.231.115.252